hjuntan/tp/docs/DeveloperGuide.md

 * 2a.
 The contact does not exist.

     * 2a1.
 AddressBook shows an error message.
+    * 2a2.
+User inputs an existing contact as required in the error message for his request.

-      Use case ends.
+      Use case resumes at step 2.

 * 2a.
 The information required is not sufficiently inputted.

     * 2a1.
 AddressBook shows an error message.
     * 2a2.
-User has to request the classification again using a correct classifier
+User has to request the classification again using a correct classifier.

       Use case resumes at step 1.